TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/HtmlTemplate/Index.rst

 There are two types of markers.
 One is called a **mark**.
 It represents a simple insertion point.
 The other type is the **subpart**.
-It is comprised of an openign and a closing marker.
+It is comprised of an opening and a closing marker.
 Everything between the two markers in the HTML template is replaced by TYPO3 CMS.

 Using HTML templates in such a way is covered in details in the